GMC Astro: Aerodynamic enhancements

 In stark contrast to the boxy Crackerbox, the exterior of the Astro/Titan featured rounded body corners and wraparound windshield glass.
 In 1975, GMC introduced a Dragfoiler roof spoiler as an option.
 In an option that became standard a year later, in 1979, GMC and Chevrolet offered the SS (Special Series) package.
 Featuring a (much) larger radiator grille, improvements to exterior and interior trim, the SS package was meant to market the Astro/Titan towards owner-operators.
 In 1983, the Aero Astro option package was released, largely as an effort to improve fuel economy.
 Along with the Dragfoiler roof spoiler, the option package included body extension panels between the cab and trailer, an air dam below an extended bumper and an optimized radiator grille.

 Powertrain details

 In a major change from precedent, when introduced in 1969, the Astro/Titan were marketed exclusively with diesel engines.
 The base engine was the Detroit Diesel 6-71N, with the Detroit 8V71 and Cummins N-Series diesel engines as options.
 In 1972, the Detroit 12V71 became available as an option; though rarely ordered, the V12 engine would remain through 1978.
 Although Detroit Diesel had developed a gas-turbine version of the GMC Astro in the early 1970s, fuel-economy concerns would keep it out of production.
 In 1977, the Cummins KT450 and Caterpillar 3406 became options; the larger engines required the addition of a larger radiator.
-In 1979, the 6-71 was replaced by the 6V92, making all available Detroit Diesel engines V-engines; the 6V71 was discontinued after 1980.
+In 1979, the 6-71 was replaced by the 6V92, making all available Detroit Diesel engines V-type engines; the 6V71 was discontinued after 1980.